 Memorable Manitobans: John Noel Thompson “Jack” Bulman (1900-1970)

-Born at Winnipeg on 25 December 1900, son of W. J. Bulman, he graduated from the Royal Military College at Kingston, Ontario after a public and high school education in Winnipeg.
+Born at Winnipeg on 25 December 1900, son of William John Bulman and Lillian “Lily” Thompson (1871-1930), he graduated from the Royal Military College at Kingston, Ontario after a public and high school education in Winnipeg.
 He apprenticed in the printing firm Bulman Brothers owned by his father beginning in 1920.
 He became plant superintendent in 1925 and manager of a new plant at Vancouver in December 1930.
 On his father’s death in 1938, he became President and General Manager of both facilities.
 At the time of his death, he was Chairman of the Board of the Bulman Group Limited, Director of Bulman Brothers (1968) Limited), Cable Limited, Industrial Printing and Litho Limited, Norfield Hart Limited, Western Business Forms Limited, and Bullochs Limited.
 He had been a Director of the Wawanesa Mutual Insurance Company.

 Birth registration, Manitoba Vital Statistics.